 What is an Ombuds Office?

-At ASU, the Office provides an independent, confidential environment for faculty, staff and students of the Appalachian community to discuss campus related concerns or problems.
+The University Ombuds Office provides an independent, confidential environment for faculty, staff and students of the Appalachian community to discuss campus related concerns or problems.
 The Ombuds Office holds the identity and all communications with those seeking assistance in strict confidence, and does not disclose confidential communications unless given permission to do so, except as required by law or where, in the judgment of the Ombuds, there appears to be imminent risk of serious harm.

 Why Might I Need One?

 It's pretty common to have a moment when you wish you could have a conversation about a problem or something that concerns you with someone who is neutral and can help you to acquire perspective and think about and assess a range of alternatives.
-The ASU Ombuds Office provides a confidential environment where you can do just that, whether you are a faculty member, a student or an employee of the University in a staff position.
+The Ombuds Office provides a confidential environment where you can do just that, whether you are a faculty member, a student or an employee of the University in a staff position.
 To the extent that the disclosure of information about an aspect of a student’s life at the University is permitted by state and federal law, parents or legal guardians of students may also receive our assistance.

 As you may not have tried a service like this before, it is quite natural that you might feel somewhat nervous about making an appointment.
 Contact us anyway, and give yourself the chance to get some help on something that you haven’t been able to work through effectively on your own.